 Primary Education at Winchester

-What is the acceptance rate at uow?
+What is the low acceptance rate?

 What is the gender split at the University of Winchester?

-Due to the popularity of their Primary Education course, a female dominated course, the University of Winchester has a massive gap in male and female attendance with only 35% of students being male on average.
+Due to the popularity of their Primary Education course, a female-dominated course, the University of Winchester has a massive gap in male and female attendance, with only 35% of students being male on average.

 Is the University of Winchester a Good University?